LowercaseCapital/TradingJournal/_posts/2022/12.December/2022-12-13-Morning-Prep.md

 # Notes
 Overnight Inventory is 94% long

-After what started off as a slow day, ES went trend  in the final 3 periods KLM holding 2 sets of single prints and blowing throught the 4000 resistance that had established itself.
-After repeated tests of the balance area low it seems that we are hading for another test of the blanace area high.
+After what started off as a slow day, ES went trend  in the final 3 periods KLM holding 2 sets of single prints and blowing through the 4000 resistance that had established itself.
+After repeated tests of the balance area low it seems that we are hading for another test of the balance area high.

-The Globex sessions continued the acution that was limited by the market close and completed the push to the 4050s.
+The Globex sessions continued the auction that was limited by the market close, left a poor low and completed the push to the 4050s.
 As it currently stands, it appears we will open the day on a gap.
 That said, the final hour before the open this morning could be a wild one with CPI and Core Inflation numbers out.

-In any event, my plan for today is to let the volitality play out and then see where we accept price.
-Above the balance high looks more likely at the moment but dont rule out a big move the other way.
-Until we have mroe info the balance area is my key areas.
+In any event, my plan for today is to let the volatility play out and then see where we accept price.
+Above the balance high looks more likely at the moment but don't rule out a big move the other way.
+Until we have more info the balance area is my key areas.
 Above, below, and inside this area are all on the table.

 ![trade7](../assets/2022-12-13-BalanceArea.png){:style="display:block; margin-left:auto; margin-right:auto"}